-Many ask themselves: Can kissing transmit gonorrhea?
+Many wonder: can kissing transmit gonorrhea?

 Gonorrhea belongs to the sexually transmitted diseases and is also one of the most common infections during sexual intercourse.
 Scientists now find out: kissing can transmit gonorrhea.
 In this case, the condom no longer provides protection against gonorrhea.

 Known technically as “gonorrhea,” gonorrhea affects the male and female reproductive organs, throat, eyes, and intestines.
 If left untreated, there is a risk of serious complications – blood poisoning can occur.
 The bacterium Neisseria gonorrhoeae is responsible for the disease.

 Once invaded, the bacteria spread in particularly warm and humid environments.
 This means that the mucous membranes can be infected during sex because it provides the ideal breeding ground where the bacteria prefer to settle.

 Until now, it was considered that condoms could protect against most sexually transmitted diseases.
 This does not apply to gonorrhea – at least for French kissing.
 Researchers have found in a study: Kissing can transmit gonorrhea.
 A condom helps during sexual intercourse; vigorous French kissing poses a risk of transmission.

 People who have frequently changing kissing and sex partners are especially at risk.
 In such cases, gonorrhea usually makes itself felt in the throat and can also lead to severe conjunctivitis if, for example, the hands come into contact with the bacteria and eventually touch the eyes.
 This applies to sex and French kissing!